secretsudev/terraform-provider-kentik-cloudexport/README.md

 ### Unit tests

-Unit tests run the provider against a localhost_apiserver that serves data read from CloudExportTestData.json.
+Unit tests run the provider against a localhost API server that serves data read from CloudExportTestData.json.
 This allows to:
 - avoid the necessity of providing valid API credentials
 - avoid creating resources on remote server